 6. Ona Union Street Messenger

 Eric on Twitter owns the Union Street Messenger and uses it whenever he goes out with his two cameras, 4-5 lenses and flash.
 The bag is handcrafted with Waxwear to enhance its strength and durability, and is accented with leather, base and antique brass.
 Inside are five dividers, including an area for your laptop.
 It is lined with a soft protective padding to keep your cameras safe and sound.
 Like many other bags here, it resembles a work bag more than a camera bag.

 R.W.
 Boyer on Twitter has gone through three different Domke F-803 bags in a decade, which is testament to his love for this brand.
 According to his website, the new one he has just ordered is the Domke 701-83A F-803 (long name!).

 With its durable waterproof canvas and padded side walls, you know your equipment is well-protected.
 The waxes and oils that cover the canvas give it a well-loved weathered look and make it look less like a camera bag.
 With its seven compartments and pockets, it is ideal for a couple of mirrorless cameras and lenses as well as extra accessories and/or personal belongings.

 The cool thing about this Alchemy Goods bag is that it is made from 100% recycled bike tubes and seatbelts, making it very ecofriendly!
 It was suggested to us by Emmer on Twitter, who uses it along with an Express insert for M4/3s and mirrorless cameras.

 It is durable, water resistant, features a number of pockets and has a super slim profile.
-As the description on Amazon states, it is a messenger back that has been “distilled to its essential functions.”
+It is a messenger back that has been “distilled to its essential functions.”